sidvip/job-portal-backend/README.md

 # Caution
 1. In case the port is updated for frontend code, please update it inside the `server.js` **CORS** options.
+2. Install `nodemon` in the machine locally or globally to run the server

 # Development Setup